OPEN WEEKEND – Saturday, Sunday 13th & 14th August

 Following the completion of the Romney hut running shed and workshop we were able to start building a railway at last.

-Our Motorail ‘Simplex’ 0-4-0 DM works No 40s302 of 1967, seen here in ‘as found’ condition out on the moors at Bank Top, has begun to receive much needed TLC at North Lindsey College engineering dept. Scunthorpe.
-It has been reduced to component parts and great strides are being made towards bringing it back to life.
+Our Motorail ‘Simplex’ 0-4-0 DM works No 40s302 of 1967, seen here in ‘as found’ condition out on the moors at Bank Top, began to receive much needed TLC at North Lindsey College engineering dept. Scunthorpe in 2019.
+After this it was brought back to our maintenance shed where it has been put back together and restored to the condition when working on the moors.
 The engine was surprisingly good internally despite years dumped in the open.

 The three Schöma 0-4-0 diesel-hydraulic locos are all under cover and railed along with two of their associated slave units Schöma works 5220 “The Thomas Buck” is currently in working order and will be paired with slave unit 5221.
 Works 5129 runs, but is in need of work on the ancillaries,